Contextually Private Mechanisms: Variations on Contextual Privacy

+Conversely, if $\phi$ is individually contextually private, then it is also non-bossy by \Cref{lem:icp_nonbossy}.
+By \citet{svensson1999strategy}, a mechanism is neutral, strategyproof and non-bossy only if it is a serial dictatorship.
+So, if $\phi$ is individually contextually private, neutral and strategyproof, then it is a serial dictatorship. \end{proof} Note here that efficiency is implied by neutrality \citep{bade2016gibbard}.
+A characterization of efficient, strategyproof and non-bossy mechanisms is supplied by \citet{pycia2017incentive} and \citet{bade2020random}---note that the class characterized in those works is larger than just serial dictatorships.

-Conversely, if $\phi$ is individually contextually private, then it is also non-bossy by \autoref{lem:icp_nonbossy}.
-It is known that the only efficient, strategyproof and non-bossy object assignment mechanisms are serial dictatorships (see \cite{hatfield2009strategy} for a proof, and compare \citet{satterthwaite1981strategy}). \end{proof} \begin{proposition} The first-price auction is the unique individually contextually private, efficient, and individually rational auction rule. \end{proposition} \begin{proof} The first-price auction is individually contextually private.
-Indeed, the protocol outlined in \autoref{sec:sep} is individually contextually private.
+Similarly, we can draw on existing literature on non-bossiness to uniquely characterize the first-price auction.
+A single-item \emph{auction choice rule} is some $\phi: \bTheta \to N \times \R_+$ for $\Theta_i \subseteq \R_+$, $i =1, 2, \dots, n$, with outcomes $(i, t) \in N \times \mathbb R_{+}$, which identify a winner $i$ and a price $t$.
+An auction rule is \textit{efficient} if the winner has the highest valuation. \begin{proposition} The first-price auction is the unique individually contextually private, efficient, and individually rational auction rule. \end{proposition} \begin{proof} By \Cref{prop:fbacp}, the first-price auction is contextually private.
+It is also non-bossy.
+Hence, by \Cref{lem:icp_nonbossy}, it is also individually contextually private.
 It is well known that the first-price auction is efficient and individually rational.

 Let $\phi$ be any individually contextually private, efficient and individually rational auction rule.
-By \citet[Theorem 1]{pycia2022non}, this means that it implements (up to a zero set) a first-price auction. \end{proof}
+By the characterization of efficient, non-bossy and individually rational auctions from \citet[Theorem 1]{pycia2022non}, this means that it is a protocol for the first-price auction. \end{proof}